Neymar and Pogba fall out of top 25 players in the world | Goal.com

 Chief editors and correspondents from Goal's 42 editions around the world cast their votes based on each candidate's consistency, big-game performances, footballing legacy and success at club and international level.

 Will it be Lionel Messi or Cristiano Ronaldo again?
 Or one of Liverpool’s Champions League heroes, such as Mohamed Salah, Sadio Mane or Alisson?
-Find out on Tuesdaym November 12!
+Find out on Tuesday November 12!